 Is your home suffering from sunken concrete slabs?
 A Tampa area slab pier system installation can stabilize and restore concrete slabs damaged by settlement.
 Slab piers also provide an opportunity to lift your concrete slab back to its original position, often closing cracks and eliminating tripping hazards.

 The pier consists of interlocking tubular steel sections.
 An adjustable bracket connects the top of the pier to the underside of the slab.

 Slab piers are designed to be driven deep into the earth, bypassing soils that are ill-suited to support weight, so that your floor can be supported by strong, competent earth.

-Call us at (407) 564-1973 for a free concrete slab floor repair inspection today!
+Call our team of Tampa area sunken concrete repair experts at 1-844-610-2840 for a free concrete slab floor repair inspection today!
 We serve Saint Petersburg, Tampa, Orlando, and many nearby areas in Florida.

-The process for installing hydraulically driven slab piers and helical slab piers is very similar.
+The process for installing hydraulically driven slab piers and helical slab piers into Tampa area sunken concrete slabs is very similar.
 In both cases, the first step is to expose the soil at each pier location by drilling holes through the concrete slab.

 If installing hydraulically driven slab piers, a slab bracket is then positioned in the hole so that the flanges on the bracket extend to support the underside of the slab.
 With the bracket in place, steel pier sections are hydraulically driven through the bracket until the pier contacts competent soils.